-Back in 2017, one of our staff decided to take on this task of offering prints for sale and having us drop ship her orders.
+Back in 2017, one of our staff decided to take on the task of offering prints for sale and having us drop ship those orders.
 It took probably about 6 months but once her Etsy shop gained some traction and began to draw sales we could see things a little more clearly and be able to better empathize with some of the challenges Etsy sellers face.
 It has been a little long in coming but after speaking with her, and some of our customers over the years, I think I have some information that people thinking of selling giclee prints on Etsy will find useful.
-And if you already are running a Etsy, shop, maybe there will be some tidbits of information here that might help you as well.
+And if you already are running an Etsy, shop, maybe there will be some tidbits of information here that might help you as well.

 1. Create a Positive Brand

 You are the brand when you have an Etsy shop that showcases your creations.
 Your artwork (or in this case of giclee or other prints) will be the product.
 Part of establishing yourself as a brand requires understanding your customers are going to expect a positive experience from the beginning.
 No one likes dealing with people or businesses with someone that seems temperamental, snobby, or aloof.
 Even if your artwork is dark in theme, it is still important to portray a positive and energetic storefront.
 This means sounding positive in your profile, product description, and everywhere else that potential buyers will read about you and what you offer.

 I know some people hate showing photos of themselves, especially online but you must post a good quality photo of yourself as the shop owner.
 Make sure you are smiling.
 It places a human face to your shop so the people you sell to feel like they are dealing with a real person.

 Finally, maintain that positive brand in your communication with your buyers and potential buyers even when you don’t feel the most positive.
 As an example, you will or may have already had the displeasure of having a buyer that was difficult to deal with.
 No matter how unpleasant the experience, never respond at their level.
 Always write in friendly terms even if you must swallow a bit of your pride in the process.